Identifying Preferences when Households are Financially Constrained: Preference Identification and the Extensive Margin

-Given this setup, I next focus on what can be learned from the data in terms of the preference parameters $(\beta,\omega)$.
+Given the model setup and the corresponding individual and aggregate conditions, in this section I focus on what can be learned from the data in terms of the preference parameters $(\beta,\omega)$.
 There are alternative ways of achieving identification.
-For example, if cross section or panel data is available, one can split the sample into unconstrained and constrained households using some criterion.
-In his seminal paper, \citet{Zeldes1989} splits the sample using a cut-off rule on the end of period nonhuman wealth and discusses different rules that could have been used, as well as liquidity constraints arising from credit market imperfections and illiquid assets as e.g. in \citet{doi:10.2307/1884163}.
-The importance of illiquid assets has been recently revived by the heterogeneous agent literature, see for example \citet{RePEc:bin:bpeajo:v:45:y:2014:i:2014-01:p:77-153} and references therein, where they also identify groups of wealthy and poor hand to mouth consumers using different rules.
+Splitting the sample into unconstrained and constrained households using some criterion has been predominantly used in studies employing cross sectional or panel data.
+Using just the unconstrained households amounts to setting $\lambda_{i,t}=0$ in \eqref{eq:genzeldes}. \citet{Zeldes1989} splits the sample using a cut-off rule on the end of period nonhuman wealth and discusses different rules that could have been used, as well as liquidity constraints arising from credit market imperfections and illiquid assets as e.g. in \citet{doi:10.2307/1884163}.
+The importance of illiquid assets has been recently revived by the heterogeneous agent literature, see for example \citet{RePEc:bin:bpeajo:v:45:y:2014:i:2014-01:p:77-153} and references therein, which also identifies groups of wealthy and poor hand to mouth consumers using different rules.
+Similar reasoning, in a slightly different setting, is followed by \cite{RePEc:nbr:nberwo:26032} which identifies the discount factor wedge of the unconstrained households by looking at high income-low net worth households.

-However, this approach cannot be readily applied to time series data, as is the case for aggregate data.
-More importantly, alternative choices can lead to sample selection and thus whimsical conclusions on whether liquidity constraints are present.

-An alternative way is a structural treatment which amounts to employing an estimated income process and computing optimal consumption.
-One would therefore place much more faith on the specific technology of the borrowing constraint and the nature of idiosyncratic income risk.